-Lead the Perfect Business Meeting
+Learn How To Organize, Run And Lead the Effective Business Meeting

 Sometimes a great product or superior service just isn’t enough.
 You may need to seal the business deal with a face-to-face meeting that requires a certain amount of dexterity and interpersonal know-how.
 It takes preparation, practice and no small amount of leadership.

-Should someone suggest that you lay out your plan or your pitch over the phone, in a “snapshot,” you would be wise not to fall for that trap.
+Should someone suggest that you lay out your plan or your pitch over the phone, in a snapshot, you would be wise not to fall for that trap.
 Attempting to tell your entire story in a two- or three-minute spiel is like trying to jump out of a car at 60 miles per hour.
 Don’t do it.
-The result will be one big jumbled mess and a “no, thank you” at the other end of the line.
+The result will be one big jumbled mess and a no, thank you at the other end of the line.
 The better approach is to ask to schedule a meeting with your customer or would-be client.
 This conveys the seriousness of your idea and usually generates a scheduled date on the calendar.

 Above All, Sell Yourself

 Once the meeting has been set, you will have a platform to not only sell the benefits of your company and its service or product, but also to sell yourself.
-The only way to do this effectively is to be true to yourself, to your life philosophy and to your personal brand.
-This is “your” story and, ultimately, one of the most important factors in establishing trust and a strong rapport with those in the meeting.
+The only way to do this effectively is to be true to yourself, to your life and business philosophy and to your personal brand.
+This is your story and, ultimately, one of the most important factors in establishing trust and a strong rapport with those in the meeting.

 This doesn’t mean that the meeting should be all about you or your business model.
 A key to any good, fruitful conversation is involving others in the experience as well.
 People love to talk about themselves, so before launching into your proposal or your concept, engage the person or persons across the table from you.
 Let them share their stories, allow them to find their comfort zone.
 It’s much easier to sell something to someone who is relaxed and accepting than to one who is uptight and guarded.